nao1215/sqly/website/content/getting-started.md

 ## Next

-The [cookbook](/cookbook/) is the fastest way from here: recipes for converting formats, extracting JSON, picking Excel sheets, profiling data, diffing two files, and writing MySQL or BigQuery syntax.
+The [cookbook](/cookbook/) is the fastest way from here: recipes for converting formats, extracting JSON, picking Excel sheets, inspecting data, and writing MySQL or BigQuery syntax.